ndegroot/transcribetools/readme.md

+swori
 # LocalWhisper

 ## Introduction
-TranscribeTools is an Python application which transcribes all sound files in a configurable folder using a local Whisper model.
+TranscribeTools contains an Python application LocalWhisper which transcribes all sound files in a configurable folder using a local Whisper model.
 You can choose which Whisper model is to be used

 ## Details